8.7.5 Transferee and Transferor Liabilities

 1. The Tax Court has jurisdiction of interest in transferee cases and may sometimes require computations of interest.

 2. Interest on a transferee liability is computed based on the state or federal law that governs the liability.
 State laws that may apply, for example, are wrongful transfer or fraudulent conveyance statutes.
 IRC 6901 is strictly procedural as to the assertion of transferee liability.
 O'Sullivan v.
-Comr, T.C.
+Commissioner, T.C.
 Memo.
 1994-17 summarizes some of the principles.

-1. See IRM 4.10.13.3.5, Liability of Transferee for Interest, and IRM 20.2.1, Interest, General and Legal Authorizations, for further information.
+1. See IRM 4.10.13.3.5, Liability of Transferee for Interest, and IRM 20.2.1, Interest Introduction, Standard and Guidelines, for further information.

 5. Interest on Estate/Gift Tax Transferee Liability: